usacs/instagram-gesture/README.md

-# ☝🏽Gesture Based Instagram Liker with Teachable Machine
+# ☝🏽Gesture-Based Instagram Liker with Teachable Machine

 Like Instagram photos using Teachable Machine and Google Chrome extension content scripts.